Estimating functional parameters for understanding the impact of weather and government interventions on COVID-19 outbreak: Compartmental models in epidemiology

-where $S(t)$, $I(t)$ and $R(t)$ represent the numbers of cases in the corresponding compartment, $N=S(t)+I(t)+R(t)$ is the total population, $\beta$ is the contact rate that represents the average number of contacts per person per time in the susceptible compartment, and $\gamma$ is the recovery rate from the infectious compartment.
+where $S(t)$, $I(t)$ and $R(t)$ represent the numbers of cases in the corresponding compartments, $N=S(t)+I(t)+R(t)$ is the total population, $\beta$ is the contact rate that represents the average number of contacts per person per time in the susceptible compartment that is sufficient to spread the disease, and $\gamma$ is the removed rate from the infectious compartment to the removed compartment.
 The ratio of $\beta$ and $\gamma$ is called the \textit{basic reproduction number} in epidemiology, often denoted by $\mathcal{R}_0:=\beta/\gamma$, which indicates the average number of infected cases generated by a typical infectious individual when introduced into a fully susceptible population.
 This number is of great importance in public health and epidemiology, which is often used to measure the transmission potential of a disease or a virus \citep{dietz1993estimation,zhao2020preliminary,zhang2020evolving}.
 Essentially, when $\mathcal{R}_0$ is larger than 1, the infection will be able to start spreading in a population, and the larger $\mathcal{R}_0$ is, the harder it is to control the epidemic.